NREL-Sienna/PowerSystems.jl/docs/src/tutorials/get_component_data.md

-# Manipulating Static Data Sets using `get_component` and `set_component`
+# Manipulating Static Data Sets using `get_component` and `set_*`

 PowerSystems provides functional interfaces to all data.
-In this tutorial we will explore how to manipulate various static data sets using the `get_component` and `set_component` functions.
+In this tutorial we will explore how to manipulate various static data sets using the `get_component` and `set_*` functions.
 By the end of this tutorial you will be able to access the data stored in your system and be able to manipulate it.

 We are going to begin by loading in a test case from the `PowerSystemCaseBuilder`.